caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 In the first example `Theft` is a read-only property with a private backing field; in the second, it is an auto-implemented read-write property with a private `set` method.
 In both cases the property value can only be changed in the normal way by code within the `Thing` class; in the first, by changing the backing field, and in the second by changing the property value directly.
 As was briefly mentioned above in the section on access levels, in both cases the value can be changed by reflective code; in that situation, slightly different code would be needed between the two cases.
+Before C# 9 this pattern was commonly used to implement something close to immutable properties, by making the set accessor private and trusting the other code within the same type not to call it; however, the `init` accessor now gives us true immutable properties.

 You can set properties immediately after calling a constructor using "brace initialiser syntax", also called "object initialiser syntax.
 The following code: